UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-plot-ggplot2.md

 > > ~~~
 > > {: .output}
 > >
-> > It's a good idea to set the column types, as we did previosuly (though this isn't essential).
+> > It's a good idea to set the column types, as we did previously (though this isn't essential).
 We can do this by adding the
 > > `col_types` argument, and cutting and pasting the column specification that's output when we don't specify column types:
 > >
 > >